Foslock/ThreadTimer/README.md

 ###How to use OPTimer

-    // Create the timer like any normal Obj-c object OPTimer* timer = [[OPTimer alloc] init];
+    // Create the timer like the normal NSTimer OPTimer* timer = [OPTimer timerWithTimeInterval:0.1f

-    // Set the delegate, in charge of providing a callback function
-    // Make sure it conforms to the 'OPTimerDelegate' protocol timer.delegate = self;

-    // Set the timer's interval (rate at which it calls the callback) IN NANOSECONDS! timer.intervalInNanoSeconds = (1000 * 1000 * 1000) / 1;
+                                             target:self
+                                           selector:@selector(timerHasFired:)
+                                           userInfo:nil];

-    // Start that bad boy up, since it DOES NOT START AUTOMATICALLY [timer startFiring];
+    // Start that bad boy up, since it isn't scheduled [timer startFiring];

+You could also use the other class method to create an automatically started timer like so:

+	[OPTimer scheduledTimerWithTimeInterval:1.0f
+                                     target:self
+                                   selector:@selector(otherTimer:)
+                                   userInfo:nil];

 ###Disclaimer